-If your institution has waived its application fee for the Fall 2022 admission cycle please select no.
+If your institution has waived its application fee for the Fall 2024 admission cycle please select no.

-ii your institution has waived its application iee ioi tile Fall 2022 at illission cycle pi ease sele

-Yes No
+Yes or No

-Does your institution have an application fee? Х
+Does your institution have an application fee?
+No

-Amount of applica QU does not have an tion tapplication fee.
+Amount of application fee: N/A

+Amount of application ree.
+IN/A

-Yes No
+Yes or No

-Can it be waived for applicants with financial need 1?
+Can it be waived for applicants with financial need?
+N/A

+If you have an application fee and an on-line application option, please indicate policy for stud dents who apply on li ine:

-Same fee Free Reduced
+0 Same fee dents who apply on-in ine.

+0 Free

-Yes No
+0 Reduced Yes or No

 Can on-line application fee be waived for applicants with financial need?
+N/A

-4 Application closing date
+C14 Application closing date N. N.

-Yes No

-Does your institution have an application closing date? Х
+Does your institution have an application closing date?
+Yes or No

+Yes

-Date
+Date 1

-Application closing date (fall)
+Application closing date (fall) 8/15

-Priority Date
+Priority Date 2/15

-- 162 INU C15 Are first-time, first-year students fall? ner than the X C16 Notification to applicants of adm ission decision sent (fil ll in one only) X On a rolling basis beginning By (date): Other: 15-Apr C17 Reply policy for admitted applica ents (fill in one only) Х Must reply by (date): No set date 1-May Must reply by May 1st or within Other: We eeks if notified thereafter Deadline for housing deposit (MMDD): 15-Jul Incoming students do not pay a housing deposit.
-There is a non-refundable enrollment fee.
-Amount of housing deposit: - CHIOMHIGH ICC.
-Refundable if student does not enro oll?
-Yes, in full Yes, in part No C18 Deferred admission Yes No Does your institution allow students admission? s to postpone enrollment after Х If yes, maximum pe eriod of postponeme 1 year C19 Early admission of high school s tudents Yes No Does your institution allow high sch nool students to enroll as full-time, Х C20 Common Application: Question re emoved from CDS.
-(Initia ated during 20 06-2007 cycle) C21-C22: Early Decision an d Early Action Plan s C21 Early Decision Yes No First or only each of the company description of the company of th g date ation date X For the Fall 2021 entering class: Number of early decision applicatio Number of applicants admitted und Please provide significant details al er early decision plan
+C15 Are first-time, first-year students accepted for terms other than the fall?
+Yes or No

+010 Are motivation, motived stadents decepted for terms other than the fair.
+Yes

+C16 Notification to applicants of admission decision sent (fill in one only)

+Ø On a rolling basis beginning (date): 10/1

+By (date): - -

+Other:

+C17 Reply policy for admitted applicants (fill in one only)

+0 Must reply by (date): -

+• No set date Must reply by May 1st or within 2 weeks if notified thereafter

+0 Other:

+Deadline for housing deposit (MMDD): 5/1

+Amount of housing deposit: 325 -

+323

+Refundable if student does not enroll?

+0 Yes, in full Yes, in part

+• No

+C18 Deferred admission

+Yes or No

+Does your institution allow students to postpone enrollment after admission?
+Yes

+If yes, maximum period of postponement:

+2 1 Year

+C19 Early admission of high school students

+Yes or No

+Does your institution allow high school students to enroll as full-time, first-time, first-year students one high school graduation? e year or more before No

+C20 Common Application: Question removed from CDS.
+(Initiated during 2006-2007 cycle)

+C21-C22: Early Decision and Early Action Plans

+C21 Early Decision

+521 Early Decision Yes or No

+Does your institution offer an early decision plan (an admission plan that permits students to apply an

+admission decision well in advance of the regular notification date and that asks students to commit to accepted) for first-time, first-year applicants for fall enrollment? o attending if No

+If "yes," please complete the following:

+First or only early decision plan closing date

+First or only early decision plan notification date Other early decision plan closing date

+Other early decision plan notification date

+For the Fall 2022 entering class:

+Number of early decision applications received by your institution

+Number of applicants admitted under early decision plan

+Please provide significant details about your early decision plan:

 C22 Early action

-Yes No
+Yes or No

-Do you have a nonbinding early action plan whereby st udents are Χ
+Do you have a nonbinding early action plan whereby students are notified of an admission decision w regular notification date but do not have to commit to attending your college? ell in advance of the Yes

-If "yes," please complete the following:

-Early action closing date
+If "yes," please complete the following: Early action closing date 12/15

-15-Dec

-Early action notification 15-Jan
+Early action notification date

+1/15

-Yes No
+Yes or No

-Is your early action plan a "restrictive" plan under which ı you limit Х
+Is your early action plan a "restrictive" plan under which you limit students from applying to other

+early plans?
+No